create-softdev/softdev-program/modules/15-Node-File-Sync/praxis/3-E-people-db.md

 Each person has a first name, a last name, and an age.

+The DB operations need to be in a separate module

 ## Hints

 * Start small.
 Do the `add` code, and check that the file is OK.
 Use the similar code that we saw in the theory part.
 * Then do the `list` code.
 * Once you do that, `delete` will be easier, and you're done.
+* Once you're done - separate the db operations to a separate module, just like was done in the theory part

 ## Example